Australia's Police Badge History from Ozbadge.com

 qpolkchatkcaok.jpg

 The small King's Crown Cap Badge.
-This badge was originally issued in c1906 in "brass" for use on the new forage or "Russian style" cap for "other ranks" of the "foot police" and was hallmarked: JR Gaunt and Son Ltd. London until c1915, and is "Extremely Rare".
-Later issues, in "brass" and then "silver" are Very Rare and were also made by A.J.Parkes, Wallace Bishop, Myers and Co, Flavelles and Miller and Sons; and issued until c1960.
-Note: A replica version of this badge, with a "clear coat" laquer on it, was remade in c2008 with the raised hallmark of "A.J.
-Parkes".
+This badge was originally issued in c1906 in "silver" and "brass" for use on the new forage or "Russian style" cap for "other ranks" of the "foot police" and was hallmarked: JR Gaunt and Son Ltd. London, until c1915 and is "Extremely Rare".
+A "gold plated" version, with "Royal Blue" enamel was also made by J.R.
+Gaunt; possibly as a sample or for the Commissioner's use; "Extremely Rare".
+Later issues, in "brass" and then "silver" are Very Rare and were also made by A.J.Parkes, Wallace Bishop, Myers and Co, Flavelles, Jepson Bros. and Miller and Sons; and issued until c1960.

 qpolqcsilverhat.jpg

-A small version was used by all officer's and NCO's as collar or gorget badges from 1960 until 1978; then only by Commissioned Officers until 1990.
-Water Police officers had a "gold" version of the small collar badge.
+A smaller "lapel" version of this badge was worn by all officer's and NCO's as a collar / gorget badges from 1960 until 1978; and then worn only by Commissioned Officers, until 1990.
+Water Police officers wore a "gold" version of this small collar badge.

 qpolkcwaterpolice1aok.jpg